Skip to content

 It even looks like there’s a linear decrease in richness as biomass increases.
 So why can’t we just assume a normal distribution here?
 Well, let’s take a look at it.

 Here, the lines are representing the fitted regression lines, with the predicted values of species richness for each value of biomass.
 What’s wrong with this?
 Well nothing yet!
 But often when we do this type of regression, we want to predict out of sample, or essentially figure out what will happen at levels of our predictor variable we haven’t observed.
-Let’s do that here:
+Let’s do that here by first creating a sequence of biomass values (including some beyond our observed range) and then predicting species richness using our simple model:

 geom_point() +